New app can help identify autistic children in India: Study | Education

 The results, published on Friday in the journal Autism, could open the door to help millions of children with autism spectrum conditions to get earlier screening quickly and inexpensively, leading to life-changing support.

-Researchers from India, the UK and US tested the app, called START (Screening Tools for Autism Risk using Technology), with 131 two- to seven-year-olds living in low-resource neighborhoods of Delhi.
+Researchers from India, the UK and US tested the app, called START (Screening Tools for Autism Risk using Technology), with 131 two- to seven-year-olds living in low-resource neighbourhoods of Delhi.

-The team included researchers from the Indian Institute of Public Health – Bengaluru, and Child Development Group, Sangath.

 The tests were carried out at the homes of the children, by non-specialist healthcare workers, educated to high school level.